Lego City Undercover: The Chase Begins

-Lego City Undercover: The Chase Begins is a 2013 action-adventure game developed by TT Fusion and published by Nintendo for the Nintendo 3DS.
-It was released in April 2013.
-The game is based on the Lego City brand.
-It serves as a prequel to Lego City Undercover.
+Lego City Undercover: The Chase Begins is an action-adventure game developed by TT Fusion and published by Nintendo for the Nintendo 3DS.
+Released in April 2013, it is based on the Lego City theme and serves as a prequel to Lego City Undercover, released one month prior for the Wii U. Set two years before the events of the original game, The Chase Begins follows rookie cop Chase McCain as he attempts to arrest Rex Fury, the city's most wanted criminal.

+First announced at E3 2011 as Lego City Stories, the title was designed as a distinct game from its Wii U counterpart, incorporating 3DS-specific features while aiming for an immersive open world within the console's technical limitations.
+Several locations have been modified, and the game features a more linear progression structure, with missions taking place directly in the overworld as bite-sized tasks, replacing the Wii U version's longer, self-contained levels.

+Lego City Undercover: The Chase Begins received mixed reviews from critics, who praised its charm, amount of content, and diverse missions, but criticized the lack of challenge and repetitive gameplay.
+While its ambition to create a large open world on the 3DS received praise, technical issues, such as long loading times, the short render distance, and an unstable framerate, were criticized.
+The game sold over 2 million units worldwide as of December 31, 2020.

 Gameplay

-Lego City Undercover: The Chase Begins is an open-world action-adventure game in which the player fights crime in Lego City as police officer Chase McCain.
-The player targets gangs by chasing after criminals, building LEGO objects by breaking apart and repurposing other objects, and finding collectible items like outfits.
+Lego City Undercover: The Chase Begins is an action-adventure game set in an open world in which the player fights crime in Lego City as police officer Chase McCain.
+The player targets gangs by chasing after criminals, building Lego objects by breaking apart and repurposing other objects, and finding collectible items like outfits.
 The world is generally split into various sections which are locked off until the player defeats the boss of a gang in a certain section.
 With each section, a new gang is introduced, and the player unlocks a new outfit which helps navigate the environment.
 The missions usually involve fighting characters, platforming sections, and fetch quests.
 The player can drive vehicles across the map, and helicopters are used to fast travel between different locations.

+Compared to its Wii U counterpart, where missions take place in standalone levels, The Chase Begins follows a more linear approach in which missions take place directly in the city.
+The missions are shorter and simpler than in the Wii U game.